LuisLorenz/nim/README.md

         for x in pile:
             print('o')
--[ ] making  the game more challenging with multiple piles
+-[x] making  the game more challenging with multiple piles
-    - research how to make this game more advanced
+    - research how to make this game more advanced -[x] random player that starts the game
--[ ] random player that starts the game
+-[ ] better illustration: using colors (for the player that has its turn etc.)
 ...
 -[ ] giving my code to AI for evaluation and improvement